gricard/til/react/jsx-logic-structure-matters.md

 # JSX Logic Structure Matters

-It might seem like these two pieces of code are equivalent, but they result in different behaviors in regards to component state:
+It might seem like these two pieces of code are equivalent, but they result in different behaviors in regard to component state:

 ```jsx
 function Example1({isFirstItem}) {